Said Mohamed Rage

-Said Mohamed Rage (Siciid Maxamed Raage, سعيد محمد راجي) is a Somali British politician.
-He has become the Minister of Ports, Marine Transport and Marine Resource of the autonomous Puntland state in northeastern Somalia.
+Said Mohamed Rage (Siciid Maxamed Raage, سعيد محمد راجي) is a Puntland politician.
+He has become the Minister of Ports, Marine Transport and Marine Resource of the Puntland Government.
 Rage is also in charge and founder of the regional counter-piracy program.
 He is also the head of the other major political and business entities.
 During Arte Somali Peace Conference Rage became an MP at transitional parliament and resigned seat following year.

 Background

 Rage originally from the autonomous puntland in northeastern Somalia, hails Dishiishe.
 He is dual citizen holding British and Somali citizenships.